AviAgnihotri/Data-Analytics/README.md

-# Welcome to the ML Models Folder - a collection of various machine learning models for different use cases.
+# Welcome to the Data Analytics Folder

 **Here is a brief description of each model available in this folder:**